Pandemonium1986/docker-centos7/README.md

 ![](https://img.shields.io/github/license/Pandemonium1986/docker-centos7)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-Centos 7 docker image.
-Built to be like my vagrant box to be able to test Ansible playbooks and roles.
+Centos 7 docker base image.
+Built to be able to test playbooks and Ansible roles as if you were on an operating system with **systemd**.

 ## Tags

 -   `latest`: the latest stable release.
 -   `X.Y.Z`: the exact version associated with the tag X.Y.Z.
 -   `develop`: the version currently being tested.
--   `main`: the latest beta version.
+-   `main`: the latest beta build.
+-   `nightly`: the latest nightly build.

 ## How to Build